How Does an SSD Work? An In-Depth Look at Solid State Drives

 SSDs write data by manipulating the electrical charge in each cell, representing a bit as either a high or low charge.
 This is achieved by using floating-gate transistors, which can trap and hold an electrical charge even when the power is off.

-The Process of Writing and Erasing Data
+The Process of Writing and Erasing Data to a working SSD

 The erase process occurs in blocks, while writing occurs in pages.
 A page is the smallest unit of data that can be written, typically around 4KB.
 A block is made up of many pages and can be 128KB or more.
 To change a single bit in a block, the SSD must erase the entire block first.
 This results in more complex operations when writing and erasing data compared to an HDD, where individual bits can be directly changed.